Concordia University Online Nurse Practitioner Programs

 Concordia University is accredited by the Higher Learning Commission (HLC).
 The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Concordia University is located in Mequon, Wisconsin.

-What to Expect from the Concordia University Online NP Programs
+What to Expect from the Concordia University Online Nursing Programs

 Admission Requirements: Applicants to the College of Nursing at Concordia University must have a 3.0 cumulative GPA for all prior coursework.
 Online applications require an application fee, official transcripts, an admissions essay, a professional resume, and a Certified Background Check through Castle Branch.
 All nursing applicants must show proof of a current, unencumbered RN license.
 International students must also provide proof of English language proficiency.